FAQ on the Paleos®ULTRA

 In future, the current products "DELINDA, ANTERRA and PRONATIV" will belong to a new category called Paleos®ULTRA.
 This is because, we believe, nothing provides a more durable, efficient product or a more holistic barefoot feel for training in natural environments.
 A more pure concept to support 'Natural Running' in the truest sense of the word, would be impossible.

-In parallel with our work on Paleos®ULTRA we have already been working on the next generation of Paleos®.
+In parallel with our work on Paleos®ULTRA we are working on the next generation of Paleos®, which will then be called Paleos®Classic and Paleos®URBAN.
 Since not everyone has nature on their doorstep, and since we have daily enquiries demanding product adapted for more urban environments, our future range of PaleoBarefoots® will be more versatile for modern society - without losing the typical characteristics of PaleoBarefoots®.

 Those who care to take a close look at our website will already find some clear hints on where our second 'society-conforming' Paleos®URBAN journey will lead.